CodingGhoost/World-Clock/README.md

 # World-Clock
-A website that allows users to input any city and get its local time.
+A website that allows users to input any city and get its local time by requesting from an API.
+Made with Javascript, HTML and CSS.